mfld-fr/emu86/README.md

 It is also able to emulate the Advantech SNMP-1000, an SBC based on the R8810 MCU, that is a 80188 clone but with with its specific interrupt controller, timer and serial port.

+And last but not least, it is now able to boot MSDOS & FreeDOS (experimental).

 Any addition to support more embbeded systems based on IA16 is welcome.

 ## CONFIGURE & BUILD

 First configure EMU86 by editing `config.mk`:
-* TARGET: emulated target / system (ELKS for minimal PC)
+* TARGET: emulated target / system
 * PLATFORM: emulation on host or in web browser (experimental)
 * CONSOLE: console backend for PC target
 * SERIAL: serial backend